We acquire and transfer out animals under our care through legal, ethical, sustainable, and humane practices:

 Before any animal is relocated to a receiving party, we will conduct due diligence to ensure the institution meets the requisite standards of ethics, animal care and welfare.
 This includes possessing the adequate resources to ensure the safety and welfare of the animals, allowing us access to view plans, photographs or conduct onsite visits of the facilities the animals will be held in, and providing additional training for staff that will be involved in caring for the received animal.

-positive training reinforcement techniques for the animal.
+The receiving party will also be held to providing ethical treatment such as positive training reinforcement techniques for the animal.
 Preference will also be given to institutions that are accredited by at least one main international zoological association.

 In the cases of rescued native wildlife, only those that have been assessed by our veterinary team and the species working group to be fit for release will be considered for release in the wild.